Achilles Tendinopathy (Achilles Heel Pain)

 - Support healing while allowing you to stay active

-Custom insoles are designed specifically for your feet and footwear to provide long-term relief and prevent recurrence.
+Custom foot insoles are designed specifically for your feet and footwear to support long-term relief and help reduce the risk of recurrence.

 Surgery (When Required)

-Surgery is rarely needed and is usually only considered when:
+Surgery is rarely needed and is usually only consider

-If you experience ongoing heel or Achilles pain, stiffness, or swelling—especially pain that worsens with activity—it’s important to seek professional assessment early.
-Prompt treatment can prevent the condition from becoming chronic and reduce the risk of tendon rupture.
+If you experience ongoing heel or Achilles pain, stiffness, or swelling, particularly when symptoms worsen with activity, seeking professional assessment early is advisable.
+Prompt assessment and treatment may help prevent the condition from becoming chronic and can inform steps to reduce the risk of tendon rupture.=

 Book an Appointment

-Our podiatrists have extensive experience in diagnosing and treating Achilles tendonitis using evidence-based treatments.
+Our podiatrists in Singapore are experienced in diagnosing and treating Achilles tendonitis using evidence-based approaches.
 We focus on relieving pain, restoring function, and preventing future injury.